-As inventories are stated at the lower of cost or net realizable value, the Company estimates the net realizable value of inventories for obsolescence and unmarketable items at the end of the reporting period and then writes down the cost of inventories to net realizable value.
-The net realizable value of the inventory is mainly determined based on assumptions as to future demand within a specific time horizon.
-Due to the rapid industrial transformation, there may be significant changes in the net realizable value of inventories.
+As inventories are stated at the lower of cost or net realizable value, the Company estimates the net realizable value of inventories for obsolescence and unmarketable items at the end of the reporting period, and then writes down the cost of inventories to net realizable value, which is mainly determined based on expiry date.
+Due to the actual production and the application for extension on the deadline for raw material, there may be significant changes in the net realizable value of inventories.
 Please refer to Note 6(c) for further description of the valuation of inventories.